fl101/awardfares-blog/_posts/2024-03-17-eurobonus-guide.md

 <img src="../assets/img/eurobonus-guide/eb-award-chart-sas.webp" alt="EuroBonus Award Chart on SAS (2024)." />

-The Star Alliance part of the chart may be removed immediately, as redemptions most likely be stopped right away.
-A new chart for redemptions on SkyTeam partners should come simultaneously or soon, depending on how fast they implement redemptions on those partners.
+Keep under consideration that the Star Alliance part of the chart may be removed on September 1st, as redemptions will be stopped.
+A new chart for redemptions on SkyTeam partners should come simultaneously or soon.

 The table below shows how many EuroBonus points you would need for a round trip flight on Star Alliance airlines as of today, excluding taxes and carrier-imposed fees.
 The price in points depends on your destination and travel class.